SindreSB/FindYourCandy/README.md

 - Controller PC (Linux) and camera: recognizes the candies with Cloud ML, controls the robot arm
 - Robot arm: picks the candy, takes it to the certain location, and drops.

+### Candy type
+The robot can handle two types of candy.
+Small candy that can be picked up, for which it will correcly adjust the gripper to account for rotation etc. It also supports boxed/smooth candy which it picks up using a suction cup.

 ## Learning mode
 - Android tablet: shows UI for training process updates
 - Controller PC: runs Inception-v3 + transfer learning on Cloud ML to train a model from scratch, with the camera image